 These results aren't surprising.
 Experienced disability attorneys can help in several ways, including:

-There are big differences between SSDI and SSI, even though the SSA administers both programs.
+There are big differences between SSDI and SSI, even though Social Security administers both programs.
 SSDI is a type of insurance for people who've worked and paid taxes for years before becoming disabled.
 In contrast, SSI is a need-based program for disabled people with little or no income or assets, regardless of their work history.
 Our survey shows that SSI applicants generally have a more difficult time getting benefits than SSDI applicants.
 (For details, see our survey statistics on SSDI and SSI.)
 A lawyer's help makes a significant difference regardless of the program, but the attorney advantage is especially big for SSI applicants.
-Readers who applied for SSI and hired an attorney at some point in the process (usually for the hearing) were nearly three times as likely to win an approval as those who proceeded without a lawyer (68% compared to 25%).
+Readers who applied for SSI and hired an attorney at some point in the process—typically before the hearing—were nearly three times as likely to win an approval as those who proceeded without a lawyer (68% compared to 25%).

 It isn't easy to get Social Security disability benefits.
 As anyone who's been through it can tell you, it can be a long, exhausting process.
 But our survey reveals two important points that provide hope: Don't give up if your application is denied at first, because approval rates go up at the hearing stage.
 And if you want to increase your chances of success, seek the help of an experienced disability lawyer.